hohkfuyuhi/hohkfuyuhi.github.io/README.md

       - all content except landing page content is hidden by default via css
       - when a link is clicked, jQuery will hide all irrelevant content, and display the relevant content
   2. removed all parallax effects
-  3. added an animated intro
+  3. added an animated homepage intro
 - minor changes:
-  1. optimised images and neon letters to resize dynamically based on viewport width
+  1. optimised the neon letters to resize dynamically based on viewport width
+  2. optimised logo to resize dynamically based on viewport width
 - issues to be addressed:
-  1. contact icons are not resizing dynamically based on viewport width
+  1. landing page does not align properly on mobile devies
-  2. languages take too long to load, need to find a way to optimise
+  2. need to optimise the loading of languages

 VER 0.6.1 | (WIP)
 - i wanted to add more interactive elements to the website